Thyroid Problems: Medically reviewed by Robert T. Ferraro, MD, CDE — Endocrinologist, Artesia General Hospital

 - Carlsbad: 1410 N. 8th St., Suite B | 575.736.8490

-*This article was medically reviewed by Robert T. Ferraro, MD, CDE, Endocrinologist at Artesia General Hospital.
-Last updated 2026.*
+Medically reviewed by Robert T. Ferraro, MD, CDE, Endocrinologist at Artesia General Hospital.
+Last updated 2026.

 This content is for informational purposes only and is not intended as medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with any questions you may have regarding a medical condition.
 Do not disregard professional medical advice or delay seeking it based on information you have read on this site.